jun-inoue/orthoscope/README.md

 The analysis procedure as follows:

+1. Decompress DeuterostomeBra_2ndAnalysis.zip.
+Open DeuterostomeBra_2ndAnalysis file and decompress 100_2ndTree.tar.gz file.

-1. Select an appropriate outgroup and orthogroup members and save 010_candidates_nucl.txt file.
+2. Select an appropriate outgroup and orthogroup members and save 010_candidates_nucl.txt file.
 The outgroup sequence should be placed at the top of alignment.
 Additional sequences can be included.

 [![query sequences](images/treeSearchWithOrthologs2.jpg)](images/treeSearchWithOrthologs2L.jpg)

-2. Decompress 100_2ndTree.tar.gz file.
 3. Cd into 100_2ndTree directory.
 4. Run the pipeline.
 ```